torvalds/linux/Documentation/media/uapi/v4l/dev-rds.rst

     * - Bits 0-2
       - Block (aka offset) of the received data.
     * - Bits 3-5
       - Deprecated.
 Currently identical to bits 0-2.
-Do not use these bits.
+Do yest use these bits.
     * - Bit 6
       - Corrected bit.
 Indicates that an error was corrected for this data